The new 55 has arrived!

 And just to underline that this is a sailor’s cat.
 Even though they have upped their game on the comfort stakes, there is a great looking central nav station/control hub forward in the salon with great views all around

 Down below, the hulls are slender: this is an Outremer after all, and they have prioritised speed through the water over cabin space.
-But these berths will be comfortable is the 51 if anything to go by, especially if you are in the starboard hull of the owner´s version
+But these berths are comfortable.
+You can’t walk around the beds, but they are roomy, especially if you are in the starboard hull of the owner’s version

 This boat can move.
 Although Outremer have drifted towards the comfort end of the scale on this design, they have achieved this through clever design while maintaining the performance that the French manufacturer is famous for.
 They have already clocked one at 19 knots, so I should think speeds in the mid twenties will be logged by owners.
 The idea, though, is safe, fast comfortable sailing in the low teens in good conditions and at TWS in lighter airs.

 Tune Her Up with Carbon

-There´s an optional carbon rig that carries 104 sq metres of mainsail and a 48 sq metre self tacking solent.
+There’s an optional carbon rig (with rotating mast option) that carries 104 sq metres of mainsail and a 48 sq metre self tacking solent.
 The sheets for the jib come back to the top of the coachroof, which means there is lots of space for lounging about on the foredeck.

 She comes with fully retractable daggerboards, of course, like all Outremers, so she will point high close to the wind and you’ll be able to minimise the drag going downwind and slide down big waves if you get caught in a storm.
 38 degrees to apparent seems to be the optimum angle for the best VMG (velocity made good).